-Approver: Trust Board
+Approver Trust board

-Date of approval: 12 December 2023
+Date of approval 11 July 2024

-Policy owner: Chief executive
+Policy owner Chief executive

-Policy authors Interim finance director, head of governance and senior financial controller
+Policy authors Interim finance director, head of governance and financial controller

-Date of next review: September 2024
+Date of next review September 2025

-Summary of changes in this review Local governing bodies have changed to local academy boards Governors have changed to ambassadors GRN process updated Removal of performance related pay Draft budgets are no longer presented to the local academy boards first but are presented by executive directors directly to trustees Adding a clause to strengthen the process around related party transactions
+Version 2.0

+Summary of changes in this review New section added relating to onboarding new suppliers Item 3.16.2 has been extended to explain how the internal audit for finance is agreed

-Related policies and documents: Pay Charging and Remissions Reserves and Investment Debt Recovery Tendering and Procurement Credit Card Capital Expenditure Risk Management Gifts and Hospitality Staff Expenses
+Related policies and documents Pay Charging and Remissions Reserves and Investment Debt Recovery Tendering and Procurement Credit Card Capital Expenditure Risk Management Gifts and Hospitality Staff Expenses

-Unless there are legislative or regulatory changes in the interim, this policy will be reviewed on an annual basis.
+Unless there are legislative or regulatory changes in the interim, the policy will be reviewed as by the review cycle.
 Should no substantive change be required at this point, the policy will move to the next review cycle.